IEEE Geoscience and Remote Sensing Society

 4. Other Means of Revenue

 The Society may raise revenues by other means, such as advertising, shows, requests for contributions, and charges for sending out notices to non-Society members, provided such means are consistent with applicable IEEE rules and regulations, and do not encroach on revenue fields of prior established Societies or Sections.
-Any new revenue means not explicitly covered by IEEE rules and regulations must be approved by the Executive Director before being adopted by the Society.
+Any new revenue means not explicitly covered by IEEE rules and regulations must be approved by IEEE before being adopted by the Society.

 5. Charges to Non-Members